rodolfoap/chucklooper/README.md

 # ChuckLooper
 The basic functions of the Boss RC-50 LoopStation... with chuck and a Midi Controller (examples with AKAI LPD8)

 This is an attempt to emulate the basic functions of the boss RC-50 LoopStation.
+For now, only playing.
+Recording to be implemented.

 ![Boss RC-50 LoopStation](https://github.com/rodolfoap/chucklooper/blob/master/img/rc_50_top_gal.jpg "Boss RC-50 LoopStation")